coderefinery/manuals/helper-intro.md

 ## From helper to instructor

-You have been a helper at a CodeRefinery workshop and it was a great experience for you so you are willing to take an active part to CodeRefinery?

-We are welcoming everybody to the CodeRefinery Community and strongly encourage and support you if you are willing to teach CodeRefinery workshop.

-We use [Zulip](https://zulipchat.com/) to discuss within our team and community.
-We discuss in the open and you can join us on
+If you enjoy being a helper, would you like to upgrade to a more active role in CodeRefinery, or become an instructor?
+We welcome everyone to the CodeRefinery community and want to expand our network of workshops and instructors.

-<https://coderefinery.zulipchat.com>: you can listen in, follow certain threads,
-participate, and influence.  {doc}`Read more about how Zulipchat works<chat>`
+Our chat is the primary place to join future plans, and is all open.
+Join at <https://coderefinery.zulipchat.com>: you can listen in, follow certain threads, participate, and influence.  {doc}`Read more about how Zulipchat works<chat>`

 ### What knowledge is needed?